 Windhammer, Copyright Wayne Densley 2001 - 2007 All Rights Reserved

-Quickly you survey your surrounds for a safe place to wait out the effects of the Trial.
-Ideally you would prefer being out of sight as you are in no condition for any further combat until your wounds are fully bonded, but as you look around it is clear that you must do something else first.
-All about you is scattered pieces of your clothing and other gear, spread through the trees and undergrowth, caught upon bough and bush as it rained down from above.
-You have no recollection of when you lost your pack, however its contents now lay strewn through the woodland, and it is best that you collect them before you relax.
-On the grass close to your position you find your sword buried almost to the hilt in the soft earth; a short distance into the undergrowth your pack hangs awkwardly from the jagged end of a broken branch.
-Thankfully it has sustained only a torn strap, and as you slowly search the area you find all of its scattered contents, some items the worse for the fall, but all still serviceable.
+The trail ahead beckons but you need your equipment if you are to continue.
+As you look around you can see pieces of clothing and other gear spread through the trees and undergrowth.
+Shaking your head you have no recollection of when you lost your pack, however its contents now lay strewn through the woodland.
+On the grass close to your position you find your sword buried almost to the hilt in the soft earth, a short distance into the undergrowth your pack hangs awkwardly from the jagged end of a broken branch.
+Thankfully it has sustained only a broken strap and can be used, but some of your equipment cannot be found.
+Quickly you collect what you can and look to the trail.

 The early afternoon is spent negotiating the rocky base of the mountain.
 Its weathered face is cracked and broken, strewn with rockfalls and enormous flows of gravel that trickle noisily down from the high cliffs above.
 The forest has grown thickly in places up to the base of the Devkraager Tor, and you find you have to make a number of wide detours to get around falls of rubble that have brought down large areas of the surrounding timber.

 In the end your persistence pays off.
 Some two hours into your circumnavigation of the mountain, and just as you are making a difficult detour around a huge tangle of fallen trees, you are confronted by the impassable obstacle of a stone platform some ten metres high.
+It extends from the side of the mountain and out into the surrounding trees.
 Although the stones are worn, and vines and other creeping plants have grown into its chiselled joins, you can see that it is Dwarvendim-made and exactly what you are looking for.
 Retreating back into the forest you make your way carefully about the platform's edge, then out into the trees to find a spot from which you can properly consider what you have discovered.
 Amongst a clump of small pines and low brush you find a hiding place from which you can survey the platform better.

-Leaning back against the sturdy trunk of a young pine you relax for a moment, taking in the rough grandeur of the Imperial Entrance and the encroaching greenery of the forest that surrounds it.
-Within this dark treasure-house, somewhere deep within its cold, silent halls lies the Tellandra and it has somehow fallen upon you to find it.
+Leaning back against the sturdy trunk of a young pine you relax for a moment and take in the rough grandeur of the Imperial Entrance and the encroaching greenery of the forest that surrounds it.
+Within this dark treasure-house, somewhere deep within its cold, silent halls lies the Tellandra.
 It seems a pity to squander the remains of such a fine day by attempting to enter this great fortress but you know you must.